jonathanmah/morph_tool/README.md

 ### Current Progress

 Currently users are able to search for a galaxy and select buttons to create a classification code.
 A valid galaxy that was searched for will display it's corresponding measured properties.
 Additionally the JS9 API has been set up which allows FITS/JPG files to be displayed in the panels.
+Currently a sample galaxy is being loaded into the displays from the project directory.

 ### TO DO
 Two issues exist currently with retrieving the galaxy images from VOSpace due to a cross origin resource sharing error.
 There was an attempt to bypass this error by writing a node proxy server located on the virtual machine located ~/www/voproxy/server.js but it doesn't work.
 If I got the GET requests working for the FITS files on VOSpace I was trying to read each reponse body into a file in a temporary directory on the VM and then load them into each JS9 display from this directory and clear the directory once a user switches galaxies or logs off.